MCSManager/MCSManager/README.md

 ### Windows

 For the Windows systems, the MCSM panel has been **compiled to a click-to-run version**.

-You just need to download it from the official site: [https://mcsmanager.com/](https://mcsmanager.com/), **run the program as administrator**, and you will be all set!
+Download it from the official site: [https://mcsmanager.com/](https://mcsmanager.com/), **run the program as administrator**, and you will be all set!

 <br />